-- (a) Include your name in the page title and in an h1 at the top of the page. - (b) Your program must display and accept two (numeric) input fields, one for width (number of columns) and one for height (number of rows).
-Use autofocus (required!) to place the cursor in the width field.
-Remember the numeric field values between runs.
+- (a) Identity: Include your name in the page title and in an h1 at the top of the page, or in a statement at the bottom of your page. - (b) Two Fields: Your program must display and accept two (numeric) input fields, one for width (number of columns) and one for height (number of rows).
+They must be clearly labeled. - (c) Autofocus: Use autofocus (required!) to place the cursor in the width field. - (d) Sticky/Defaults: Remember the numeric field values between runs.
 Default them to the maximum values you will accept.
-Your program must also have a submit button. - (c) Near your input field, you must say what your maximum number of rows and columns is.
-You can pick any maximum between 10 and 100, but the resulting maze must fit on a normal computer screen (1000 px wide).
-If any user request is larger than your limit, your loop must use your limit instead and a suitable warning should be printed. - (d) The walls are randomly either / or with a 50-50 probability.
+Draw your initial maze using those defaults. - (e) Submit: Your program must have a submit button. - (f) Max Stated: Near your input fields, you must say what your maximum number of rows and columns is.
+You can pick any maximum between 10 and 100, but the resulting maze must fit on a normal computer screen (1000 px wide). - (g) Over Max: If any user request is larger than your limit, your loop must use your limit instead and a suitable warning should be printed. - (h) Walls: The walls should be randomly either / or with a 50-50 probability.
 You can use the actual / and glyphs or you can find something else (like ╱ and ╲), or draw an image and use it.
 You can choose to have more possibilities, but make sure the resulting maze looks at least as good as one with just the two options.